IBM/transition-amr-parser/README.md

 Transition-based AMR Parser
 ============================

 Pytorch implementation of a transition-based parser for Abstract Meaning Representation (AMR).
-The code includes oracle and state-machine for AMR and an implementation of a stack-LSTM following [(Ballesteros and Al-Onaizan 2017)](https://arxiv.org/abs/1707.07755v1) with some improvements from [(Naseem et al 2019)](https://arxiv.org/abs/1905.13370)

-Initial code developed by Miguel Ballesteros and Austin Blodgett while at IBM.
+The code includes oracle and state-machine for AMR and an implementation of a stack-LSTM following [(Ballesteros and Al-Onaizan 2017)](https://arxiv.org/abs/1707.07755v1) with some improvements from [(Naseem et al 2019)](https://arxiv.org/abs/1905.13370).
+Initial commit developed by Miguel Ballesteros and Austin Blodgett while at IBM.

 ## Using the Parser